avi-0/caliente/README.md

 # caliente

-Chess piece set loosely inspired by [california](https://sites.google.com/view/jerrychess/home).
+Chess piece set with a cartoon 3D-esque style and a focus on readability, loosely inspired by [california](https://sites.google.com/view/jerrychess/home) by Jerry S.

 ![example image](/screenshot.png)